NorSC/supervisor-search/_supervisors/biddy-casselden.md

   **Techniques:** qualitative research, mixed methods

   My discipline is information and library management, and I am a chartered librarian in addition to working as an academic.
 To find out more about my previous research see my [Research Portal information](https://researchportal.northumbria.ac.uk/en/persons/biddy-casselden).
 I am particularly interested in the following areas as possible research project areas:

-  * **Digital literacy** and how this can be supported in marginalised groups of people (older people, asylum seekers, and other internet non-users), in what has become an increasingly digital society.
-Particularly how digital literacy skills can be developed by third sector and public organisations, such as libraries - and ways in which technology can support this further.
+  * Digital literacy - aspects to do with students, older people, asylum seekers, disabled people.

-  * I am also interested to find out more about **digital poverty** and the experiences of Widening Participation for Higher Education students.
-How do we find out who is experiencing digital poverty, and what do we do about it?
+  * Decolonising the computing curriculum - working on technical solutions (websites/apps) that help academic staff decolonise their reading list materials.

-  * **Decolonising the curriculum** is an area that I would like to work on further.
-Working with the library to analyse reading lists, with a view to establishing where subjects require better representation of marginalised authors, and providing resources that support and nurture best practice, and a diversity of reading for staff and students.
-Alternatively analysing curriculum content in order to establish the inclusivity with a view to providing analysis and improvement.
+  * Finding out more about how computing students feel about their reading lists in terms of inclusivity.

-  * Investigating how **students** **engage with electronic resources** such as ebooks, ejournals and library web pages to determine whether such resources are being used to their best potential.
-This would help identify where change and guidance is required.
+    University student use of AI in their academic work, and consideration of ethical aspects.

-  * Working with **public libraries** (or indeed other libraries, such as NHS health libraries, academic libraries, charitable libraries etc) to identify technical digital solutions that support and develop the service offered in some way.
-For example, this could be to support reading for pleasure, or to help with digital security awareness, or to support those volunteering and provide a mechanism for enabling microvolunteering.
+  * Student information literacy - focussing on student use of library resources in their studies, how they search for information, what they use and whether they use the library at all.

-  * Exploring ways to share and support **green business** using information management.
+  * EDI issues in computing - all aspects that explore this genre.

-  * C﻿onsidering how technology can support **teaching and learning**
+  * Pedagogic topics, to do with the teaching of university students, and how they learn, and how technology can help them.

   The above are just some of the ideas I have had regarding possible research - happy to discuss other ideas you may have.